kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Not yet; this is alpha.
-The checkpoint format is unchanged, so no state is migrated in either direction: enabling the gate only changes how an existing checkpoint is validated at start, and disabling it restores the strict check on the same file.
-The enable -> disable -> enable path will be exercised manually on a node before beta.
+Not applicable: the feature changes no API and no on-disk format.
+Enabling the gate only changes how an unchanged state file is validated at start, and disabling it restores the exact comparison on the same file, so there is nothing to migrate in either direction.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?